gofinance/ib/README.md

 communication logs during test execution, set the ```IB_ENGINE_DUMP``` environment variable to any value.
 For example, ```IB_ENGINE_DUMP=t go test```.

-If you fork this project and would like to configure Drone for your fork, our [Drone instructions](drone.md) should be of help.
+If you fork this project and would like to configure Drone and Coveralls for your fork, our [Drone instructions](drone.md) should be of help.

 License
 -------